-Such action will motivate a person to at least open the email.
-The best advice we can give is to use shorter subject lines are they are the most effective when winning back subscribers.
-For example, researched achieved by the Return Path has highlighted that subject lines containing “miss you” have an open rate of 13% higher.
+Such an action will motivate a person to at least open the win-back email.
+The best advice we can give you is to use shorter subject lines are they are usually the most effective when winning back customers.
+For example, researche by Return Path showed that subject lines containing “miss you” have a read rate of 13%.
 Also, subject lines with “come back” have a higher opening rate of 12.7%.

 Congratulations!
 The high-impact subject line has worked, and the subscriber has opened the email.
 Now it’s time for the content within the email to make an impact.
-There are two most commonly used strategies used, such as:
+There are two most commonly used strategies:

 • Provide an incentive such as a discount code